Kushner Real Estate Group

 Kushner Real Estate Group, also known as the KRE Group is an American real estate development company based in Bridgewater, New Jersey.
 The company has developed, owns, and manages properties throughout New Jersey, New York, and Pennsylvania, including more than 6,000,000 square feet of commercial industrial, and retail property, and more than 9,000 existing apartments, with an additional 7,000 apartments in various stages of approvals and construction.
 The company controls more than 6 million square feet of commercial industrial, and retail property, and more than 9,000 apartments.

 History

 KRE was founded in 1979 as SK Properties by Eugene Schenkman and Murray Kushner, the brother of Charles Kushner and uncle of Jared Kushner.

 The company was re-branded in 2010, and changed its name to KRE.

 In July 2014, the company began construction on the first phase of Journal Squared, a residential development adjacent to the Journal Square Transportation Center.
 The project was to be constructed in three phases, and was approved for a total of 1,838 units, including a 70-story building, which will be one of the tallest buildings in Jersey City, New Jersey.

 In March 2017, it opened for occupancy, and the company acquired a 228-unit rental community in Springfield, New Jersey, in partnership with Avenue Realty Capital, for $70 million.

 In August 2017, the company acquired a 439-unit garden apartment complex in Plainsboro, New Jersey.

-Founding and offices

-KRE was founded by Eugene Schenkman and Murray Kushner in 1979 as SK Properties, and re-branded as the KRE Group in 2010.
-Murray Kushner, and current-president, Jonathan Kushner, are family of Charles Kushner and his son, Jared Kushner, of Kushner Properties.